Employment-Based Immigration Visas in Fort Lauderdale

 the Federal Government places tight restrictions on the numbers of visas

-to demonstrate that you fit into one of five
+that you fit into one of five

 employment preference categories: